skvark/libipfs/README.md

 # libipfs
-Simple C wrapper for go-ipfs to be used in systems where separate daemons are now allowed.
+Simple C wrapper for go-ipfs to be used in systems where separate daemons are not allowed.
 The primary target is Sailfish OS.